rafaelpernil2/TwitchMIDI/README.md

   * Pause requests with [!midipause](#midipause) and resume with [!midiresume](#midiresume)
 * Configurable aliases on [config/aliases.json](https://github.com/rafaelpernil2/TwitchMIDI/blob/master/config/aliases.json)
   * Commands - Add as many command aliases as you want
+  * Macros - Launch a set of actions from a single command
   * Chord progressions/loops - Add an alias for a chord progresion to play or loop using "name/chords" syntax
     * Add chord progressions via [!addchord](#addchord)
     * Remove chord progression via [!removechord](#removechord)